Salk-Harnessing-Plants-Initiative/plant-independent-image-uploader/README.md

 ```
 aws configure
 ```
-Copy the example config file, then fill out the settings:
+Copy the example config file,
 ```
 cp config.yml.dst config.yml
 ```
+then fill out the settings.

 # To run
 ```